Last Updated on

 Images are incredibly important.

-Once we have our product images we are ready to go onto the next step.
+Once we have our product images, we are ready to go onto the next step.

 Step 5 – Description & Bullet Points

-This is what appears at the top of your listing (bullet points)
+This is what appears at the top of your listing (bullet points).

-We are objection handling in the bullet points or outlining why our product is 100% better than the competitors here.
+We are objection handling in the bullet points and outlining why our product is 100% better than the competitors’.

-We want to explain the key BENEFITS not the features.
-For example if we have a copper mug that is thicker….
+We want to explain the key BENEFITS, not the features.
+For example, if we have a copper mug that is thicker.
 Who cares?

 We want a copper mug that is thicker so it is stronger, lasts longer, can be used years from now.
 All at the very affordable price point of only XYZ dollars.

-That’s the difference between product features and product benefits.
+That is the difference between product features and product benefits.

-To do that in the bullet points or title is going to be pretty much impossible, and look a bit weird even if we do manage it.
+To do that in the bullet points or title is going to be pretty much impossible and look a bit weird even if we do manage it.